ortus-boxlang/boxlang-docs/language/locking.md

 # Code Locking

 Locking is an essential piece of software engineering.
 There are occasions where shared resources must be locked in order to write to them or read from them.
 This process of locking can be very simple or extremely complex.
 Sometimes it can lead to deadlocks and serious concurrency issues.
-Further to say, we will only cover basic usage of the locking constructs in Boxlang.
+Further to say, we will only cover basic usage of the locking constructs in BoxLang.

 {% hint style="success" %}
 You can find an in-depth article on locking here: [https://helpx.adobe.com/coldfusion/developing-applications/developing-boxlang-applications/using-persistent-data-and-locking/locking-code-with-cflock.html](https://helpx.adobe.com/coldfusion/developing-applications/developing-boxlang-applications/using-persistent-data-and-locking/locking-code-with-cflock.html)